Oil Prices Mixed Amid Tensions in Iraq

 Earlier, oil prices rose slightly from Friday, boosted by data from Baker Hughes Inc. showing a third-straight decline in the number of active oil rigs, a proxy for drilling activity.

-Still, analysts point to data showing that U.S. shale oil producers are poised to bring more oil online, which will weigh on oil prices.
+Still, analysts point to data showing that U.S. shale oil producers are poised to bring more crude online, which will weigh on oil prices.

 "The oil market still remains deaf in one ear and is responding primarily to price-supportive news," said Commerzbank in a recent note.
 "The prices of both oil types, and especially of Brent, are overheated and [we] expect them to correct in the short term."

-Since OPEC and 10 other non-OPEC countries struck an agreement to cut global production by 1.8 million a barrels a day last year, U.S. producers drilled a total of 7,270 uncompleted wells up until September.
+Since OPEC and 10 other non-OPEC countries struck an agreement to cut global production by 1.8 million a barrels a day last year, U.S. producers drilled a total of 7,270 uncompleted wells to September.

 "There has been a veritable shale oil drilling party," Mr. Jakob of Petromatrix said.
 "Thus if 2017 was a U.S. shale oil drilling party then 2018 may be a shale oil completion party.
 U.S. shale oil completions have been rising every month since January," he said.